 There are times when a business or corporation must keep trade secrets and other confidential information secure even while not necessarily ever doing business with whom they are considering.
+Many of my clients face this chicken and egg question which I assist with in my capacity as their Business Lawyer Clearwater FL.
 Without a Confidentiality Agreement or some sort of Non-Disclosure Agreement, it is hard to begin discussions with future business partners or vendors.
-Any Confidentiality Agreement or NDA should define Confidential Information and also define what is not Confidential Information.
+Your Business Lawyer Clearwater FL should make sure your Confidentiality Agreement or NDA defines Confidential Information and also defines what is not Confidential Information.

 However, you also want to make sure you restrict the recipient of your confidential information from benefiting from the direct or indirect use or exposure you give them to the Confidential Information.
+Discuss specifics of your deal with your Business Lawyer Clearwater FL.
 This allows you to not only sue for the breach of the agreement if necessary, but also to allege that any benefit obtained by the recipient through use of your Proprietary and Confidential Information should be turned over to you for the benefit of your business or company.

 As used herein, “Confidential Information” shall mean all information, whether in written, oral, electronic or other form, furnished or disclosed on or after the date hereof by the Company to the Recipient, and specifically includes, but is not limited to, all business and financial information, assets, marketing and strategic plans, analysis, projections, reports, technologies, processes and operations, compilations, forecasts, studies, lists, summaries, notes, data, legal and regulatory permitting strategic analysis and plans relative to state and local law, all terms and conditions included in any and all drafts of any agreement with respect to the Business Opportunity, all customers, employees, suppliers, vendors, professionals involved with the Business Opportunity (“Contact Persons”), and all other documents and materials concerning the Company and its affiliates, including the terms of this Agreement, and any prices, fees, financing arrangements, and schedules hereto.
 Confidential Information shall also include all information related to the Business Opportunity provided by the Company to the Recipient prior to the signing of this Agreement.